-A potion to reduce hunger pains—Grab some jars of various sizes, fill them with treats, and label them with silly titles.
-You can download potion jar labels from ivillage here.
-I added a few of my own.
+A potion to reduce hunger pains--Grab some jars of various sizes, fill them with treats, and label them with silly titles.
+(This same idea works great for Spooky Shakes and Sundaes at a Halloween party.)
 Give the kids a dish and let them create their own potion/snack.
 (Be sure to do this near the beginning of the party, or the kids will have no interest in dinner or cake!)
-Here’s what I used:
+Here's what I used:

 - Blood worms (gummy worms)